luapower/objc/objc.md

 --load a framework by name; `objc.searchpaths` says where the frameworks are. you can also use full paths.
 --classes and protocols are loaded, but also C constants, enums, functions, structs and even macros. objc.load'Foundation'

+--you can also load sub-frameworks like this: objc.load'Carbon.HIToolbox'

+--which is the same as using relative paths: objc.load'Carbon.framework/Versions/Current/Frameworks/HIToolbox'
 ~~~

 ### Creating and using objects